mynaparrot/plugNmeet-docs/blog/2025-10-26-build-video-conferencing-app-in-under-an-hour.md

 1.  **Install a powerful backend** with a single command.
 2.  **Use a simple API call** to control rooms and users.
-3.  **Use the pre-built client** to provide an instant user interface.
+3.  **Integrate the pre-built client** for an instant user interface.

 You've skipped the mountain of WebRTC complexity and gone straight to building your application.
 From here, you can use our **Design Customization** features to completely white-label the client, or use our webhooks to build complex business logic around your meetings.